nathabuddhi/xNathxnn/README.md

-- 👋 Hi, I’m @xNathxnn
+- 👋 Hi, I’m Natha!
 - 👀 I’m interested in Software Development & Machine Learning
 - 🌱 I’m currently learning Computer Science as a Student at BINUS University
-- 📫 How to reach me: Discord @"nathxnn."
+- 📫 How to reach me: Discord @nathxnn.

 <!---
 xNathxnn/xNathxnn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.